Updated: Nov 19, 2022

 I will be honest, quitting social media in this day and age is not easy.

 There is a lot of pressure on creatives to be on social media.
-It seems like all the advice out there for artists is to hop on social media and that it is a great way to start building your audience.
+It seems like all the advice out there for artists is to hop on social media and to start building your audience.

-I’ve even had multiple times throughout the year where I have debated going back to Instagram, but every time I think about the work that went into each post for minimal return, the time wasted scrolling, researching trends, and the disappointment of a post not "doing as well as it should", I just have no desire to go back.
+I’ve even had multiple times throughout the year where I have debated going back to Instagram.
+Every time I think about the work that went into each post for minimal return, the time wasted scrolling, researching trends, and the disappointment of a post not "doing as well as it should", I just have no desire to go back.

 How People Find Me Online These Days